 “You may have noticed it’s been very quiet on this page the last few months.
 I’ve had some unfortunate vocal issues that have affected my ability to gig over the last few months.
 But I’ve taken some time out to recover, then I’ll be back on it!”

-I’ve seen more of these announcements than I can count – in fact I’ve seen two near-identical posts in the last week.
-Both were from relatively young, well-thought of performers with decent followings, that find their voices misbehaving in a serious enough way that it’s preventing continuity of work.
+I’ve seen more of these announcements than I can count.
+In fact, at the time of writing this article I’d seen two near-identical posts within the same week.
+Both announcements were from relatively young, well-thought of performers with decent followings, that find their voices misbehaving in a serious enough way that it’s preventing continuity of work.
 At this stage they can’t sweep it under the rug any more.

 Reality check: a month or two off isn’t really what’s needed.